awsdocs/aws-greengrass-developer-guide/doc_source/file-download.md

-# Download Required Files<a name="file-download"></a>
+# Download required files<a name="file-download"></a>

-1. If you haven’t already done so, install the AWS IoT Device SDK for Python\.
+1. If you haven't already done so, install the AWS IoT Device SDK for Python\.
 For instructions, see step 1 in [Install the AWS IoT Device SDK for Python](IoT-SDK.md)\.

    This SDK is used by AWS IoT devices to communicate with AWS IoT and with AWS IoT Greengrass core devices\.